 In March 2020, as the first lockdown loomed and parents began to worry about home-schooling, IOP’s education, outreach and communications teams came together to create Do Try This at Home, a series of short films and resources to help parents and carers get their children excited about science at home.
 We produced 14 episodes, covering everything from projectiles to planets.

-The films have been viewed 33,000 times, and our Winter Activity Pack based on the series was sent out in home learning packs by primary schools around the country, as well as to 1,500 children at risk of digital exclusion.
+The films have been viewed more than 40,000 times, and our Winter Activity Pack based on the series was sent out in home learning packs by primary schools around the country, as well as to 1,500 children at risk of digital exclusion.
 Our films featured as part of the Bradford Science Festival, Lambeth Country Show, Big Bounce Festival and Caledonian Road Festival – where packs were also sent to 500 families on the Bemerton Estate.

 Of the parents and carers we surveyed, 97% said they would recommend our films to a friend and 54% said that without our films they would not, or probably not, have tried similar experiments.